go101/tinyrouter/README.md

 1. Then, for the 1st token, find the start segment with the same length in the fixed groups.
    If all the fixed segments with the same length don't match, the try to find the match for next toekn in the wildcard group.

-(Repeat the last step, until a match is found or all unmatch is reported.)
+(Repeat the last step, until a match is found or return without any matches.)